-Khaled Hosseini, author of The Kite Runner and A Thousand Splendid Suns, shares his tips for writers.
+Khaled Hosseini is the author of The Kite Runner and A Thousand Splendid Suns.

 A: Stop trying to ‘fix’ the problem, and think outside the box.
 Approach the impasse from a different angle entirely.
 This often helps me understand how I ended up at the impasse to begin with.
 I like to think of writer’s block as a symptom, as a clue to an underlying problem which must be discovered and dealt with.